 - If you test in Delaware, your score report will be automatically sent to the Delaware Department of Education.
 If you test outside of Delaware, select the Delaware Department of Education (state code 7065) as a score recipient when you register or on an additional score report request.

 Who Must Take the Tests?

-- Other candidates may satisfy the Praxis I or Core requirement by meeting the established qualifying score(s) on examinations deemed to be viable exemption options, provided that exemption option testing was completed prior to the candidate's employment date.
+- Other candidates may satisfy the Praxis Core requirement by meeting the established qualifying score(s) on examinations deemed to be viable exemption options, provided that exemption option testing was completed prior to the candidate's employment date.

 - In Delaware, you must also pass the appropriate Praxis II tests for each area of certification you seek, if the test is applicable and available.

 - For more information about initial licensure or certification, visit the DEEDS website.

 - Prepare for a Test

 - Register for a Test